 Many are taking advantage of the fact that there are increasingly low interests on mortgages right now amid overall declining prices.

-Still‚ the Housing and Urban Development secretary has been quoted by The Los Angeles Times as saying that the FHA has significantly tightened its standards from what they were a few years ago.
+Still‚ the Housing and Urban Development secretary has been quoted by The Woodland Hills Times as saying that the FHA has significantly tightened its standards from what they were a few years ago.
 Still‚ they are willing to lend to certain individuals they might not have before.

 The key to ensuring that you are one of those who can take advantage of this is working diligently after the bankruptcy to repair your credit score.